-The most important PHE concept’s practical outcome: Hydrogen in the nature is far more abundant – 4%wt of the Earth mass – than 0.9%wt allowed for by the commonly accepted views.
+The most important practical outcome of the Primordially Hydridic Earth (PHE) concept: Hydrogen in the nature is far more abundant – 4%wt of the Earth mass – than originally assigned by the current mainstream model.
 Moreover, hydrogen keeps degassing from the deeper geospheres – the core and the mantle – through the entire history of the planet development.

 A so-called eternal flame flickers between rocks at Turkey’s Olympos Beydağları National Park.
 Courtesy The New York Times, 1 May 2019, via Getty Images.

-The subject of natural hydrogen prominence is complicated by a number of concepts debated by the scientific community.
-However, the researchers are unanimous in the opinion that natural hydrogen is a very promising source of energy, and its potential in the global economy balances is extremely encouraging.
+Understanding the natural hydrogen prominence subject is complicated by a number of concepts currently debated by the academia.
+However, the scientific community is unanimous in the opinion that natural hydrogen is a very promising source of energy, and its potential in the global economy balances is extremely encouraging.

 Hydrogen streams evolution in the metal-sphere with time (cross-section).
 From V. N. Larin.
 Our Earth, 2005